Media Contact: Ashby Brame

 Smithfield, NC (January 7th, 2020) – When planning excursions around festivals that happen annually in the south, keep Johnston County’s towns in mind.
 Johnston County is conveniently located where I-95, I-40, and Highway 70 come together just 30 minutes east of Raleigh, in the center of North Carolina.
 It is a fun and affordable destination with long-standing, unique events throughout the year.
 If you have any interest in learning about any of the events listed below, please contact the Johnston County Visitors Bureau or visit our Press Page.

-Bentonville Battlefield Reenactment Event: March 21-22 – To mark the 155th anniversary of the Battle of Bentonville, visit this state historic site for the largest reenactment event in the state held every five years.
+Bentonville Battlefield Reenactment Event – To mark the 155th anniversary of the Battle of Bentonville, visit this state historic site for the largest reenactment event in the state held every five years.
 Experience many free learning programs that weekend and two battle reenactments which are ticketed events.

-Live @ the Rudy: Shows Scheduled throughout the Year – The Rudy Theatre has released their 2020 show dates with 4 unique shows that are all new and family friendly – think Branson-style with music, comedy, and more.
+Live @ the Rudy: Shows Scheduled throughout the Year – The Rudy Theatre has released its 2020 show dates with 4 unique shows that are all new and family-friendly – think Branson-style with music, comedy, and more.
 The March and April show is the Easter Jubilee, May through June is the Summer Jubilee, August through October is the Classic Country Jubilee, and finally the anticipated Christmas Jubilee in November and December.

 Ham & Yam Festival: May 2 – Taking place in Downtown Smithfield the first Saturday in May every year, the Ham & Yam Festival is packed with ham biscuits, barbeque pork, and sweet potatoes.
 There will be arts, crafts, kid’s activities, and live entertainment.